 2015 saw a number of unpaid internship lawsuits and the further disruption of traditional, aspired-to fashion internship programs.
 The claims filed by each of the former fashion interns are nearly identical: the fashion company systematically misclassified entry-level employees as interns to avoid paying them minimum wage.
 The former intern argues she performed the same work as a "full time-employee" without pay.
 Each plaintiff only worked for a few months, measured in sync with an academic semester (January to April, June to August or August to December), and logged an average of 20 hours a week.

 Mary-Kate and Ashley Olsen’s The Row is the latest fashion company to be targeted by the two New York-based law firms, Leeds Brown Law, P.C. and Virginia & Ambinder, LLP, the ringleaders of this litigation movement.
-These same firms are responsible for nearly identical, boiler-plate pending lawsuits filed in 2014 against Burberry, Gucci, Calvin Klein, Marc Jacobs, Oscar de la Renta, Coach, Elie Tahari, Tory Burch and Donna Karan, among others.
+These two law firms, in particular, are essentially responsible for nearly identical, boiler-plate pending lawsuits filed by scorned interns in 2014 against Burberry, Gucci, Calvin Klein, Marc Jacobs, Oscar de la Renta, Coach, Elie Tahari, Tory Burch and Donna Karan, among others.

 In 2015 alone, lawsuits were filed against Zac Posen and Lacoste (by way of its licensee, Devanlay, Inc.), Alice & Olivia, Derek Lam, Nanette Lepore, Ralph Lauren, Georgio Armani, Kenneth Cole, Dolce & Gabbana, Alexander Wang, Puig, Perry Ellis Menswear, Bergdorf Goodman, Nicole Miller, People’s Revolution, and Karla Otto.